 Fortunately for the S2000, this vehicle is now considered a collectible thanks to its worldwide fan base.
 On the flip side, they are expensive to purchase, and you won’t get the best mileage.

-So how does the S2000 compare to other models?
-They’re more reliable than cars like the Mazda Miata or a Nissan 350z, but when things do go wrong they are more expensive to fix.
+So how does they compare to other makes and models?
+It’s no surprise that the Honda S2000 is more reliable than Nissan’s 350z or the Mazda Miata, but when things do go wrong they are more expensive to fix.

 In general, as long as you replace items such as your S2000’s battery, spark plugs, and use an engine oil well suited to your F20C or F22C engine, these Hondas will last you a very long time.